fgiloux/acm-k8-olm/README.md

 The procedures to configure ACM for OLM installation and maintenance is available in [SETUP.md](./SETUP.md).

+## Creation and installation of a custom catalog

+A subset of the operators available on OpenShift is relevant on other Kubernetes distributions.
+This part of the proof of concept demonstrates the creation and deployment of a custom catalog.
+This custom catalog contains a single operator, the compliance operator.

+The procedure is available in [CATALOG.md](./CATALOG.md).

 ## Findings

 Findings are documented in [FINDINGS.md](./FINDINGS.md)